PAKO25/TowerWarsReborn/docs/installation.md

 ## Advanced

 If you want the plugin for other versions feel free to compile it from source against the desired version.
-Keep in mind however, that the plugin uses NMS (net.minecraft.server) and I haven't implemented any reflection yet.
+Keep in mind however, that the plugin uses NMS (net.minecraft.server) and I haven't implemented any reflections yet.
-Cross version compatibility is therefore highly unlikely.
+Cross version compatibility is therefore highly unlikely, although it should be fairly easy to port until Mojang changes some major stuff.

 ---